mdnurul/CPP-2-C/README.md

 The build release will be placed in bin/debug/ directory as templete

 ## Running the tests
-For testing the use the command below
+For the testing use the command below in release directory

 ```
 ./templete